zlogic/mendix-docs/content/en/docs/deployment/private-cloud/secret-store-credentials.md

     * `storage-azure-use-default-azure-credential` - set to `true` to enable managed identity authentication.
 3. Open the environment's Blob Storage Account Container in the Azure portal, and [assign a Storage Blob Data Contributor role](https://learn.microsoft.com/en-us/azure/storage/blobs/assign-azure-role-data-access) to the environment's managed identity.
 4. Restart the Mendix app environment.

+### Configuring a Secret Store with Google Secret Manager {#configure-using-google-secret-manager}

+To enable your environment to use [Google Secret Manager Provider](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp) as external secret storage, follow these steps:

+1. Enable workload identity federation for your GKE cluster as [described in the Google Cloud documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#console_1).
+This only need to be done once per cluster.

+2. Install [CSI Secret Store Driver](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/installation.html#install-the-secrets-store-csi-driver), as shown in the following example.
+This only need to be done once per cluster.

+    ```shell
+    helm repo add secrets-store-csi-driver https://kubernetes-sigs.github.io/secrets-store-csi-driver/charts
+    helm -n kube-system install csi-secrets-store secrets-store-csi-driver/secrets-store-csi-driver \
+    --set syncSecret.enabled=true
+    ```

+3. Install and enable the [Google Secret Manager Provider for Secret Store CSI Driver](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp?tab=readme-ov-file#install) by doing the following steps (this only needs to be done once per cluster):

+    1. Clone or download a copy of the [secrets-store-csi-driver-provider-gcp](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp) repository, for example:

+    2. Navigate to the root folder of the local `secrets-store-csi-driver-provider-gcp` copy.
+    3. Run the following command to install the provider using Helm:

+    ```shell
+    helm upgrade --install secrets-store-csi-driver-provider-gcp charts/secrets-store-csi-driver-provider-gcp
+    ```

+4. Get the Google Cloud account _Project Number_ and _Project ID_ from the Google Cloud welcome page, or using the `gcloud projects list` command.

+5. Create an app with the secret store enabled.
+If you are using connected mode, secret stores are enabled automatically if the **Enable Secrets Store** option is activated for the namespace where you create the app.
+For a standalone app, you must set the value of the setting `allowOverrideSecretsWithSecretStoreCSIDriver` to `true` in the Mendix app CRD.

+    The following yaml shows an example Mendix app CRD:

+    ```yaml
+    apiVersion: privatecloud.mendix.com/v1alpha1
+    kind: MendixApp
+    metadata:
+      name: <{Mendix App CR name}>
+    spec:
+      mendixRuntimeVersion: 9.4.0.24572
+      allowOverrideSecretsWithSecretStoreCSIDriver: true
+      replicas: 1
+      resources:
+        limits:
+          cpu: "1"
+          memory: 512Mi
+        requests:
+          cpu: 100m
+          memory: 512Mi
+      runtime:
+        customConfiguration: '{"ScheduledEventExecution":"NONE","MicroflowConstants":"{\"MyFirstModule.MyConstant\":\"Awesome\",\"RestClient.RestServiceUrl\":\"https://go-dummy-app.privatecloud-storage-tls.svc.cluster.local\",\"Atlas_Core.Atlas_Core_Version\":\"3.0.5\"}"}'
+        dtapMode: D
+        logAutosubscribeLevel: INFO
+        runtimeLicense: {}
+      runtimeMetricsConfiguration: {}
+      sourceURL: oci-image://<{image URL}>
+      sourceVersion: 0.0.0.87
+    EOF
+    ```
+6. Go to the **Secrets Manager** page in the Google Cloud console, and use the **Create Secret** button to create keys for every key listed in the [SecretProviderClass Keys](#keys) section above.

+    {{% alert color="info" %}}Google Secret Manager doesn't support any sort of hierarchy at the moment, and keys can only be stored as a flat list.
+As a typical environment would likely need a dozen keys, we recommend adding labels and using a pattern when creating keys.
+For example, use `<namespace>-<environment-id>-database-type` for the `database-type` key.{{% /alert %}}

+    Alternatively, the `gcloud` CLI tool can be used to create keys in an automated way (replace `<namespace-name>` with the namespace where the app is deployed, and `<mendixapp-cr-name>` with the name of the MendixApp CR):

+    ```shell
+    NAMESPACE=<namespace-name>
+    ENVIRONMENT_NAME=<mendixapp-cr-name>
+    # Example: set the database-type to PostgreSQL
+    printf "PostgreSQL" | gcloud secrets create ${NAMESPACE}-${ENVIRONMENT_NAME}-database-type --data-file=- --replication-policy=automatic
+    ```

+6. For every secret created on step 5, allow the Mendix app to access it by adding a **Secret Manager Secret Accessor** role to the following principal:

+    ```
+    principal://iam.googleapis.com/projects/<PROJECT_NUMBER>/locations/global/workloadIdentityPools/<PROJECT_ID>svc.id.goog/subject/ns/<namespace-name>/sa/<mendixapp-cr-name>
+    ```

+    replacing `<PROJECT_NUMBER>` and `<PROJECT_ID>` with the project number and project ID from step 4; `<namespace-name>` with the namespace where the app is deployed, and `<mendixapp-cr-name>` with the name of the MendixApp CR.

+    This can also be done using the `gcloud` CLI tool:

+    ```shell
+    NAMESPACE=<namespace-name>
+    ENVIRONMENT_NAME=<mendixapp-cr-name>
+    PROJECT_ID=<project-id>
+    PROJECT_NUMBER=<project-project-number>
+    # Example: grand access ENVRIONMENT_NAME in NAMESPACE permissions to access its database-type secret
+    gcloud secrets add-iam-policy-binding ${NAMESPACE}-${ENVIRONMENT_NAME}-database-type --role=roles/secretmanager.secretAccessor\
+      --member=principal://iam.googleapis.com/projects/${PROJECT_NUMBER}/locations/global/workloadIdentityPools/${PROJECT_ID}.svc.id.goog/subject/ns/${NAMESPACE}/sa/${ENVIRONMENT_NAME}
+    ```

+7. Create a Kubernetes `ServiceAccount` for your environment, replacing `<{environment name}>` with the name of the MendixApp CR:

+    ```shell
+    kubectl -n <{Kubernetes namespace}> create serviceaccount <{environment name}>
+    kubectl -n <{Kubernetes namespace}> annotate serviceaccount <{environment name}> privatecloud.mendix.com/environment-account=true
+    ```

+8. Attach the secret to the environment by applying the following Kubernetes yaml:

+    ```yaml
+    NAMESPACE=<namespace-name>
+    ENVIRONMENT_NAME=<mendixapp-cr-name>
+    PROJECT_ID=<project-id>
+    PROJECT_NUMBER=<project-project-number>
+    cat <<EOF |kubectl apply -n dmitrii-test -f -
+    apiVersion: secrets-store.csi.x-k8s.io/v1
+    kind: SecretProviderClass
+    metadata:
+      name: ${ENVIRONMENT_NAME}
+      namespace: ${NAMESPACE}
+      annotations:
+        privatecloud.mendix.com/environment-class: "true"
+    spec:
+      provider: gcp
+      parameters:
+        secrets: |
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-database-type/versions/latest
+            fileName: database-type
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-database-jdbc-url/versions/latest
+            fileName: database-jdbc-url
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-database-host/versions/latest
+            fileName: database-host
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-database-name/versions/latest
+            fileName: database-name
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-database-username/versions/latest
+            fileName: database-username
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-database-password/versions/latest
+            fileName: database-password
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-storage-service-name/versions/latest
+            fileName: storage-service-name
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-storage-access-key-id/versions/latest
+            fileName: storage-access-key-id
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-storage-secret-access-key/versions/latest
+            fileName: storage-secret-access-key
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-storage-endpoint/versions/latest
+            fileName: storage-endpoint
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-storage-bucket-name/versions/latest
+            fileName: storage-bucket-name
+          - resourceName: projects/${PROJECT_ID}/secrets/${NAMESPACE}-${ENVIRONMENT_NAME}-storage-perform-delete/versions/latest
+            fileName: storage-perform-delete
+          # Example: use MyFirstModule.MyConstant constant value from the namespace1-myapp1-myfirstmodule-myconstant secret
+          #- resourceName: namespace1-myapp1-myfirstmodule-myconstant
+          #  fileName: "mx-const-MyFirstModule.MyConstant"
+    ```

+    In the above example, `resourceName` specifies the secret ID from the Google Cloud project, and `fileName` specifies how it will be named when mounted into the sidecar.

+For more information, refer to the the official [Google Secret Manager Provider for Secret Store CSI Driver](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp) repository and [Google Secret Manager documentation](https://cloud.google.com/secret-manager/docs/overview).

+{{% alert color="warning" %}}Google Kubernetes Engine has an alternative Secret Manager CSI driver, called `secrets-store-gke.csi.k8s.io` and enabled using the [Secret Manager add-on](https://cloud.google.com/secret-manager/docs/secret-manager-managed-csi-component) in the cluster settings.
+The driver installed with the Secret Manager add-on **is not supported** by the Mendix Operator.
+Please use the `secrets-store-csi-driver-provider-gcp` documented above.{{% /alert %}}

 ## Additional Considerations {#additional-considerations}